Martian Manhunter: Crisis era (mid-2000s–early-2010s)

 When J'onzz enters his home, he is confronted by a female Green Martian named D'kay D'razz, the same Green Martian who attacked M'gann.
 D'kay explains her origins and wants to be J'onzz's mate.
 J'onzz refuses and learns that she is a psychopath when D'kay angrily lashes out to attack and enters his mind.
 J'onzz tries to resist influence from D'kay's mind, but her control over his mind tempts him with visions of a fantasy world where all the Martians and J'onzz's family are resurrected by the Entity.
 While reunited with his lost family, J'onzz discovers that they are false and realizes that they are a ruse and the death corpse is carved of Martian symbols of love and hate from D'kay's influence.
-J'onzz arrives vengeful and wrings D'kay's neck in disgust.
-J'onzz defeats D'kay by forcing her into the Sun, saved from the same fate by the White Lantern Entity, who informs him that his mission has been accomplished, and returns his life to him.
+J'onzz arrives vengeful and wrings her neck in disgust.
+He then defeats D'kay by forcing her into the Sun, saved from the same fate by the White Lantern Entity, who informs him that his mission has been accomplished, and returns his life to him.
 The Entity then tells J'onzz to choose between Mars and Earth.
 J'onzz chooses Earth and returns to his adopted homeworld only to be absorbed into the earth by the Entity as "part of the plan".

 When the "Dark Avatar" makes his presence known, J'onzz is revealed to be one of the Elementals.
-Martian Manhunter is transformed by the Entity to become the element of Earth in order to protect the Star City forest from the "Dark Avatar", which appears to be the Black Lantern version of the Swamp Thing.
-The Elementals are then fused with the body of Alec Holland in order for Holland to be transformed by the Entity into the new Swamp Thing and battle against the Dark Avatar.
+Martian Manhunter is transformed by the Entity to become the element of Earth to protect the Star City forest from the "Dark Avatar", which appears to be the Black Lantern version of the Swamp Thing.
+The Elementals are then fused with the body of Alec Holland to transform him into Swamp Thing and battle the Dark Avatar.
 After the Dark Avatar is defeated, Swamp Thing restores J'onzz to normal.
-Afterward, J'onzz helps Melissa (daughter of Dr. Erdel) remove the piece from her head after she loses her mind.
+Afterward, J'onzz helps Melissa Erdel remove the piece from her head after she loses her mind.